Read the answers to some frequently asked questions below about Personal Independence Payment (PIP) for people with a learning disability.

 How to get the support you need

-Or why not take a look at FamilyHub?
-This is our online community for parents and carers of people with a learning disability, and is a place for sharing experiences, advice and support.
+Or why not take a look at our online community?
+This is a place where parents and carers of people with a learning disability can share experiences, advice and support.